masimminhas/Coursera-Test/README.md

 You can use the [editor on GitHub](https://github.com/masimminhas/Coursera-Test/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Muhammad Asim Minhas
+This line has been added to check the functionality of the git commit.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for